isabella232/integrations-learn.en/help/_includes/integrations-between-applications/campaign-experience-manager.md

 ---
 ---

-# Campaign and Experience Manager integration
+# [!DNL Campaign] and Experience Manager integration

 {{campaign-description}}

 {{experience-manager-description}}

-The key benefits of integrating Adobe Campaign and AEM Experience Manager are:
+The key benefits of integrating Adobe [!DNL Campaign] and AEM Experience Manager are:

 + **Manage the content of your email deliveries** and your forms directly in Adobe Experience Manager.
-+ **Use brand assets while editing an email or a landing page** in Adobe Campaign, from Adobe Experience Manager Assets.
++ **Use brand assets while editing an email or a landing page** in Adobe [!DNL Campaign], from Adobe Experience Manager Assets.

 ## Common integrations